Being One in God

 A threefold thread cannot quickly be pulled apart.”
 Ecclesiastes 4:9-12 Concordant Literal

 A literal three-fold cord isn’t easy to pull apart—try it!
-For Christians united in marriage by God, our three-fold thread is each partner and Jesus Christ.
-God has compassion for those who do not have someone to “raise them up and keep them warm, to stand firm with them when under attack.”
+For Christians united in marriage by God, our three-fold thread is made of each partner and Jesus Christ.
+God has compassion for those who do not have someone to raise them up and keep them warm, to stand firm with them when under attack.
 But is this not an awesome description of a godly partnership?
-When God puts two people together as His choice for both, this union cannot be quickly pulled apart, divided to separate emotionally, despite what comes.
+When God puts two people together as His choice for both, this union cannot be quickly pulled apart, divided to emotional or physical separation despite what comes.

-These “man-woman-Jesus Christ” unions are those that God Himself has put together.
-It is like gold to find “the one” God has prepared for you, regardless of what either of you have gone through before.
-It doesn’t even matter what you think specifically brought the two of you together when the foundation is in God.
+These man-woman-Jesus Christ unions are those that God Himself has put together.
+It is like gold to find the one God has prepared for you, regardless of what either of you have gone through before.
+It doesn’t even matter what you think specifically brought the two of you together when the foundation is build by God.
 He is that sure foundation.
 We all need someone to lift us up and keep us warm, stand with us when we are under attack from the enemy of our souls.

-In contrast, is it honoring to God for wives to “submit” with a heart of resentment and bitterness or out of fear of anger and blame?
 Gifts are freely given, and love makes no demands.
 God does not demand love, He freely gives it.
-Submission is first to God, our Lord and Master.
+He draws us to love Him, but He does not demand it.
+Love is not earned, nor should it be doled out as a reward for good behavior.
+That’s the law and it creates death.
+Our submission is first to God, our Lord and Master.
 Is it God’s way for husbands to demand that their wives submit instead of leaving this heart work to God?
 Is it the Lord who is causing wives to shame and blame their husbands for their lack of love?

 God could demand that we all love and submit to Him, but He did not.
 He loves the heart that loves Him willingly and draws us all through His nature of love.
 There are limits and God surely has discipline for us, but the motive is always for our good.
 Would God have us use any scripture to justify or excuse wanting one’s own way at the expense of another?
 Is our Lord pleased when we use His word as a weapon of control, to expect to be be waited on and served, to demand having things our way?